 Should you wish to investigate any of these matters further, please contact our office on 03 5443 0344.

-Announced on 4 June 2020, the HomeBuilder Program will provide all eligible owner-occupiers (not just first home buyers) with a grant of $25,000 to build a new home or substantially renovate an existing home.
+Announced on 4 June 2020, the HomeBuilder Program will provide all eligible owner-occupiers (not just first home buyers) with a grant of $25,000 for those who enter into a contract before 31 December 2020 to build a new home or substantially renovate an existing home or $15,000 for those who enter into a contract before 31 March 2021.

 It is hoped HomeBuilder will help to support the residential construction sector including businesses and sole-trader builders, contractors, property developers, construction materials manufacturers, engineers, designers and architects.